parallellogic-/SuperconAddOn2024/README.md

 There are two buttons and 31 LEDs (the RGB LED consists of three colors each that can be individually controlled).
 30 of the LEDs are driven by 6 pins in a charlieplexed configuration.
 The remaining debug LED, buttons, and serial interface are assigned dedicated pins on the processor.

-**example timing diagram of led 3 and 13 ON then sleep, then again display, then change frame (set brightness vs flush)

-The above shows how the brightnesses for each LED are set in a buffer nd then colectively flushed to the visible display.

 # API

 An example program that interfaces with the SAO over I2C (reading button state and setting LEDs) can be found [here](/src/Arduino_I2C_Master/Arduino_I2C_Master.ino)